Resourcing PolicyPublished: 28 March 2016

 Managers who are involved in recruitment activities must have been appropriately trained to undertake such activities including diversity awareness training and competency-based selection training.

 Managers may opt to fill a permanent role on either level transfer or promotion.
-The recruiting manager must obtain staffing committee approval prior to advertising their vacancy if this will exceed their directorate headcount.
-They will then advertise details of the vacancy (e.g. job advert, role profile, application form) on the RoS intranet site and invite interested parties to apply.
+The Recruiting Manager must obtain staffing committee approval prior to advertising their vacancy if this will exceed their directorate headcount.
+They will then advertise details of the vacancy (e.g. job advert, role profile, application form) on the RoS Intranet site and invite interested parties to apply.

-Unless there are exceptional circumstances - which should be discussed with HR - all internal vacancies that are either permanent or expected to last more than 12 months should also be advertised across the scottish government.
+Unless there are exceptional circumstances - which should be discussed with HR - all internal vacancies that are either permanent or expected to last more than 12 months should also be advertised across the Scottish Administration.

-Managers may opt to fill a temporary role that is expected to last 12 months or less by way of a temporary promotion.
-Managers can select someone of a lower grade, either with or without competition (i.e. internal trawl), to fill their vacancy and in these circumstances temporary promotion terms will be applied.
-Please note that managers must obtain staffing committee approval before any temporary promotion can be confirmed if this exceed their directorate headcount.
+Managers may opt to fill a temporary role that is expected to last 12 months or less by way of a Temporary Promotion.
+Managers can select someone of a lower grade, either with or without competition (i.e. Internal Trawl), to fill their vacancy and in these circumstances Temporary Promotion terms will be applied.
+Please note that managers must obtain Staffing Committee approval before any Temporary Promotion can be confirmed if this exceed their directorate headcount.

-Temporary promotion applies when someone takes on the duties of a role in a higher grade where this lasts or is expected to last at least four weeks.
-In order to qualify for temporary promotion terms, the post-holder must be undertaking the full range of duties of the higher graded role including staff management responsibility where applicable.
-Periods of occasional short-term cover for a higher grade can be required as part of an individual's role and this circumstance it may be appropriate for the individual to receive a deputising allowance.
+Temporary Promotion applies when someone takes on the duties of a role in a higher grade where this lasts or is expected to last at least four weeks.
+In order to qualify for Temporary Promotion terms, the post-holder must be undertaking the full range of duties of the higher graded role including staff management responsibility where applicable.
+Periods of occasional short-term cover for a higher grade can be required as part of an individual’s role and this circumstance it may be appropriate for the individual to receive Deputising Allowance.